abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 ## **Step 4:** Create the abcdesktop pods and services

-abcdesktop.yaml file contains declarations for all roles, service account, pods, and services required for abcdesktop.
+The abcdesktop.yaml file contains declarations for all roles, service accounts, pods, and services required by abcdesktop.

 Run the command line